OFFIS-mosaik/mosaik/docs/overview.rst

 a common context in order to perform a coordinated simulation of a given (Smart Grid) scenario.

-That means:
+That means that all simulators (or other tools and hardware-in-the-loop) involved in a simulation usually run in their own process with their own event loop.
+Mosaik just tries to synchronize these processes and manages the exchange of data between them.

+To allow this, mosaik

-#.
-Mosaik provides an API for simulators to communicate with mosaik.
+#. provides an API for simulators to communicate with mosaik,

+#. implements handlers for different kinds of simulator processes,

-#.
-Mosaik allows the modelling of simulation scenarios involving the different
+#. allows the modelling of simulation scenarios involving the different
-   simulators.
+   simulators, and

-#.
-Mosaik schedules the event-based, step-wise execution of the different
+#. schedules the step-wise execution of the different simulators and manages
-   simulators and manages the exchange of data (data flows) between them.
+   the exchange of data *(data-flows)* between them.

+Although mosaik is written in Python 3, its simulator API completely language agnostic.
+It doesn't matter if your simulator is written in Python 2, Java, C, matlab or anything else.

 A simple example
 ----------------